ScottysRepo/FunChat/README.md

 Method `startHosting` launches the tyrus embeded server and initializes its associated Jakarta `HostEndpoint` object.

-method `sendMessage` sends a copy of the messageHistory to be merged with the host.
+Method `sendMessage` sends a copy of the messageHistory to be merged with the host.

-method `getMessageHistoryUpdated` returns all messages in the message history that were not present the last time the method had been called.
+Method `getMessageHistoryUpdated` returns all messages in the message history that were not present the last time the method had been called.
 This is used for the front end to display.

 ### 4.7 Connectors
 | Connector Type        | Example in Project             | Function                                          |